jasper-oh/Journey-To-Disney/README.md

 ### Key Qualification for being a part of Production Technology Engineer team

-- Professional experience in a software developer role
+- Professional experience in a software developer role.
 - Proficiency in C++, strong software design and engineering skills
 - Excellent problem solving, troubleshooting, and debugging skills
 - Ability to develop and optimize alforithms for efficiency and scalability.